TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 - **Linux**: You can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.

-- **MacOS**: Some setup is required.
+- **macOS**: Some setup is required.
 After installing VSCode, launch it any way you're comfortable with.
 Once it's running, open the Command Palette with `CMD + Shift + P`.
 In the little dialog that appears, type `shell command`.
 One of the choices that appears will be `Shell Command: Install 'code' command in PATH`.
 Select that option, and restart the terminal if you have it open.

 ### Additional Resources
 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.